-- 193. DiStefano restates, realleges, reasserts and incorporates by reference each and every allegation set forth in Paragraphs 1-192 of this Complaint. - 194.
-DiStefano has not licensed or otherwise authorized Defendants to make, use, offer for sale, sell, or import any products and/or services that embody the invention(s) of the '222 Patent.

-- 195. Defendants have infringed and continue to directly infringe, alone or jointly, one or more asserted claims of the '222 Patent, either literally or under the doctrine of equivalents, by making, using, offering for sale, selling, and/or importing the Accused Products in the United States without the authority of the patent owner in violation of 35 U.S.C. § 271(a).
+- 190. DiStefano restates, realleges, reasserts and incorporates by reference each and every allegation set forth in Paragraphs 1-189 of this First Amended Complaint. - 191.
+DiStefano has not licensed or otherwise authorized Defendants to make, use, sell, offer for sale, and/or import any products and/or services that embody the invention(s) of the '222 Patent. - 192.
+Defendants have infringed and continue to directly infringe, alone or jointly, one or more asserted claims of the '222 Patent, either literally or under the doctrine of equivalents, by making, using, selling, offering for sale, and/or importing the Accused Products in the United States without the authority of the patent owner in violation of 35 U.S.C. § 271(a).
 The Accused Products satisfy each and every element of the asserted claims of the '222 Patent.
-Defendants' infringing products include, but are not limited to, the Accused Products and any same or reasonably similar products. - 196.
+Defendants' infringing products include, but are not limited to, the Accused Products and any same or reasonably similar products. - 193.
 Defendants infringe asserted Claim 1 of the '222 Patent.
 Claim 1 of the '222 Patent recites: - 1.
 A method, within a webpage implementation server system, comprising: